Prasanth-Bheemarasetty/react-js-drawers/responsive-drawer/readme-before-using.txt

 1) install
-npm install react-router-dom react-redux @reduxjs/toolkit
+npm install react-router-dom react-redux @reduxjs/toolkit sass

 2) If you are using
 	a) ReactJS: